Writing in Graduate School

 Managing School, Work and Personal Time

-The intersection of school, work, personal, and home life can become overwhelming.
-Learn secrets to successfully managing your schedule.
+The intersection of school, work, and personal life can become overwhelming at times.
+Juggling all these activities takes time and thoughtful consideration.
+This highly interactive and informative workshop will be led by current UIW graduate students.
+Learn the "insider's" secrets to successfully managing your schedule.

 Introduction to APA Writing Style

 American Psychological Association (APA) is the editorial writing style adopted by many graduate programs at UIW.
-This workshop covers APA elements such as punctuation and abbreviation, construction of tables, selection of headings, citations and references, presentation of statistics, and bias-free language.
+This writing style is designed to ensure clear and consistent communication of written material.
+This workshop will cover APA elements such as: punctuation and abbreviation, construction of tables, selection of headings, citations and references, presentation of statistics, and bias-free language.

 Literature Review Searches

 Presented by Polly McCord

 Dates: Wednesday, Oct.
 3rd from 6-8pm in Library Room 230 & Saturday, Oct.
 6th from 10am-12pm in Library Room 230

 Working on a literature review for a class project or paper?
 This process can be overwhelming.
 Learn to manage resources with this workshop.
 Discover how to search for the appropriate literature in your subject area.

 Presented by Dr. Noah Kasraie

 Dates: Monday, Oct.
 8th from 6-8pm in Library Special Collections Room & Saturday, Oct.
 13th from 10am-12pm in Library Special Collections Room